George Gardiner (boxer)

-George Gardiner (March 17, 1877 – July 8, 1954) was a famous Irish boxer in America who was the first undisputed World Light Heavyweight Champion.
-He held claims to both the World Middleweight Title as well as the World Heavyweight Title.
-He was the second man in history to hold the World's Light Heavyweight title, defeating the first Light Heavyweight Champion, Jack Root, by KO after 12 rounds.
+George Gardner (March 17, 1877 – July 8, 1954) was an Irish-American boxer who was the second world light-heavyweight champion in the division's history.
+He held claims to both the world middleweight title as well as the world heavyweight title.
+He won the light-heavyweight title after defeating its inaugural champion, Jack Root, by KO after 12 rounds.

-Legacy

-George Gardner's name is often misspelled "George Gardiner", which was an alias although some believe it was the correct spelling.
-He signed his name "George Gardner", though several newspapers of his era spelled his name "George Gardiner".
-However, his brother, Jimmy Gardner, signed his name "Jimmy Gardiner" when handing out autographs.
-George Gardner is unfortunately most remembered as the 26-year-old champion who lost his title to the 41-year-old Bob Fitzsimmons after a questionable 20 round decision on points.
-The decision made Fitzsimmons a legend, as it made him the first triple title division champion in boxing history.

 Background

-Gardner was born on March 17, 1877, at County Clare, Ireland on St. Patrick's Day.
+Gardner was born on March 17, 1877, in County Clare, Ireland, on Saint Patrick's Day.
 He was believed to have been the son of an Irish prizefighter and came from poverty.
 George and his brothers, Billy and Jimmy Gardner, were each recognized as accomplished boxers in their era.

+George Gardner's name is often misspelled "George Gardiner," which was an alias, although some believe it was the correct spelling.
+He signed his name "George Gardner", though several newspapers of his era spelled his name "George Gardiner."
+However, his brother, Jimmy Gardner, signed his name "Jimmy Gardiner" when handing out autographs.

 Professional career

 Gardner began his career in 1897 when he was 20 years old.
 He was almost six feet tall and weighed between 150–175 pounds during his career.
-He won several fights in the New England area, being noted in newspapers as the "Middleweight Champion of New England".
+He won several fights in the New England area, being noted in newspapers as the "Middleweight Champion of New England."

-Middleweight champion of the World
+Middleweight champion of the world

-Gardner was the top middleweight contender in 1901 and claimed the World's Middleweight Title that year.
-He defeated Frank Craig, the Colored Middleweight Champion at London, England, and newspapers declared that Gardner "secured the World Middleweight Title".
-Afterwards, Gardner challenged Tommy Ryan for the title, but Ryan declined although Gardner was the number one contender for the title.
+Gardner was the top middleweight contender in 1901 and claimed the world middleweight title that year.
+He defeated Frank Craig, the world colored middleweight champion, in London, England, and newspapers declared that Gardner "secured the World Middleweight Title."
+Afterwards, Gardner challenged Tommy Ryan for the title, but Ryan declined despite being the number one contender for the title.

-Gardner first claimed the world middleweight title on August 30, 1901, at the Mechanic's Pavilion in San Francisco after knocking out Kid Carter in a fight billed as the "Middleweight Championship of the World".
-He then defeated Barbados Joe Walcott, the Welterweight Champion of the World, in a 20 round rematch in 1902.
-On August 18, 1902, Gardiner TKO'd the undefeated Jack Root in 17 rounds at Salt Lake City, Utah, in a close fight billed as both the light heavyweight and middleweight championship of the world.
+Gardner first openly claimed the middleweight title on August 30, 1901, at the Mechanic's Pavilion in San Francisco after knocking out Kid Carter in a fight billed as the "Middleweight Championship of the World."
+He then defeated Joe Walcott, the welterweight champion of the world, in a 20-round rematch in 1902.
+On August 18, 1902, Gardner TKO'd the undefeated Jack Root in 17 rounds at Salt Lake City, Utah, in a close fight billed as both the light-heavyweight and middleweight world championship.
 Both fighters weighed in at 165 pounds.

-On October 31, 1902, Gardner fought 20 rounds with Jack Johnson, the first African American to hold the World's Heavyweight Title.
-Gardner weighed in at 155 while Johnson at held a 30 pound weight advantage at 185.
+On October 31, 1902, Gardner fought 20 rounds with Jack Johnson, the first African American to hold the world heavyweight title.
+Gardner weighed in at 155 while Johnson held a 30-pound weight advantage at 185.
 Johnson won on points by knocking Gardner down twice in the 8th and 14th rounds.